fluent-ffmpeg/node-fluent-ffmpeg/README.md

 * `niceness` or `priority`: ffmpeg niceness value, between -20 and 20; ignored on Windows platforms (defaults to 0)
 * `logger`: logger object with `debug()`, `info()`, `warn()` and `error()` methods (defaults to no logging)
 * `stdoutLines`: maximum number of lines from ffmpeg stdout/stderr to keep in memory (defaults to 100, use 0 for unlimited storage)
+* `readMetadata`: used to disable ffprobe (defaults to true, use false to disable ffprobe)

 ### Specifying inputs